dwightjack/vue-types/packages/docs/guide/configuration.md

 # Configuration

-Starting from version 4, VueTypes has a global configuration object that can be used to customize the library's behavior.
+VueTypes has a global configuration object that can be used to customize the library's behavior.

 The configuration is exposed both as a property of the default export, and as a named export: